- 1 Calistoga Ranch, Calistoga

 Solage, An Auberge Resort, Calistoga

-In 2015, fresh off a $1.2 million renovation, the already adored Spa Solage revealed a handful of highly-awaited upgrades.
+In 2015, the already adored spa at Solage revealed a handful of highly-awaited upgrades.
 First, framing the resort’s all white open-air bath house was a garden of California white sage, lavender, mint, and rosemary.
 Indoors, posh design elements like plush white couches, exposed beam ceilings, and towering palms make way for men- and women-only geothermal pools, a cold plunge pool, a eucalyptus steam room, and the resort’s iconic 130-foot swimming pool.